ComparisonResearch ToolsPeptidesMethodology

 What makes a good peptide comparison?

 Six dimensions: receptor target/mechanism, pharmacokinetics, evidence depth (especially human trial count), safety profile, dosing schedule, and regulatory status.
 Vendor-authored content typically covers one or two and markets the rest.
-A structured comparison covers all six and makes the data density per dimension transparent.
+A structured comparison covers all six and makes the data density per dimension obvious.

 Is the Next Pep comparison tool free?